notepadqq/notepadqq/README.md

  * Stable (pre-built Debian package): [notepadqq-bin](https://aur.archlinux.org/packages/notepadqq-bin/)
  * Development (git version): [notepadqq-git](https://aur.archlinux.org/packages/notepadqq-git/)

+#### OpenSUSE
+Notepadqq is avilable in OpenSUSE's main repository:

+     sudo zypper in notepadqq

 #### Others
 Use a package for a compatible distribution, or build from [source](https://github.com/notepadqq/notepadqq.git).
 If you want to submit a package: https://github.com/notepadqq/notepadqq-packaging